 In addition, the sport played obviously influences shoe type, as well.
 For example, sports played on a court, such as basketball, tennis or volleyball, entail quick forward, backward, and sideways movement.
 Therefore, these require shoes that have strong soles that grip the floor.
 Runners, on the other hand, need shoes that are light and provide extra cushioning and traction.

 Athletes who want and need to get back active quickly and patients who have experienced a severe or repeated injury that does not heal following other treatments can often be helped with surgery.

 A stress fracture, for example, in an athlete’s ankle or foot may not be able to heal for a year or more.
 A surgical technique can be used to compress the bone and can be combined with therapies like bone grafting and bone marrow aspiration to stimulate healing and unite the fractured bones more quickly.

 Surgical treatments often offer more effective deformity correction, a decreased likelihood of relapse, and a quicker road to recovery.
-If you’d like to find out if a surgical solution is the best option for getting you back in the game, book an appointment at Lower Westchester Foot & Ankle today!
+If you’d like to find out if a surgical solution is the best option for getting you back in the game, book online at Lower Westchester Foot & Ankle today!